Recognizing Medical Writing Professionals

 - have at least 2 years of paid work experience in the medical communication field.

 Questions about eligibility?
-Review the eligibility FAQs.
-Be sure to read the Qualifying Work Experience document for more detailed information of what activities constitute 2 years of paid medical writing experience, including examples.
+Review the eligibility FAQs and read the Qualifying Work Experience document, which provides detailed information of what activities constitute 2 years of paid medical writing experience, including examples.

-Learn more about the credential and how to prepare for the exam in this video led by former MWCC Commission Chair, Marianne Mallia.
+Review these resources to learn more about the credential and how to prepare for the exam:

 Just Breaking Into the Field?